 cat .git/HEADand see that the HEAD branch is working properly and includes the branch you are working on.

 To fix “fatal: not a git repository”, try these steps

 Make sure you have navigated to the right directory

 To solve the first two situations, in which you are in the wrong directory or mistyped the path to the repo, check the folder in which you are currently trying to run the command.
 You can check the current folder with

 dir in Windows.
 Also make sure you have not mistyped the path to the repo.

 Is that the correct folder?
 If not then simply use the

 cd command to navigate to the correct path.

-There is a simple trick that you can use to be sure that you always open a command prompt in the correct folder.
+There is a simple trick that you can use in Windows to be sure that you always open a command prompt in the correct folder.
 Navigate to the project directory using the file explorer and then type in the search bar, cmd.
 This will open a command prompt to the current folder path.

 git init, which will create a new empty Git repository or reinitialize an existing one.